jessiedouglas/snake/README.md

 #### Playing the Game

-1. Use the arrow keys or 'aswd' to change direction ('a' for left, 'w' for up, 'd' for right, 's' for down)
+Use the arrow keys or 'aswd' to change direction ('a' for left, 'w' for up, 'd' for right, 's' for down)

-2. Refresh the browser to play again

 Collaborators: [Benjy Hirsch](http://github.com/benjyhirsch)